markjfisher/fujinet-config-ng/README.md

 make test
 ```

 which will run the application in the appropriate emulator.
-For altirra, you must set `ALTIRRA_HOME` to path of the folder it lives in.
+For altirra, you must set `ALTIRRA_BIN` to path of the altirra application.

 ## Create ATR